diacritics/database/spec/README.md

 ###### data.{character}.mapping.decompose.titleCase

 Optional
 Type: String

 When a decompose value comprises two or more characters, the case of the first character may differ from the others.
+This property was implemented in case a diacritic is the first character of a word written in title case.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `Ae` in a title case).

 ###### data.{character}.mapping.decompose.upperCase

 Optional
 Type: String

 When a decompose value comprises two or more characters, the characters may be used in an abbreviation and require all capitals.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `AE` in all upper case).

 ###### data.{character}.mapping.decompose.lowerCase

 Optional
 Type: String

 When a decompose value comprises two or more characters, the characters may need to be transformed into all lower case.
 Include the necessary changes in this entry (e.g. `æ` and `Æ` decomposes into `ae` in all lower case).